jwvictor/cubby/README.md

 This will list out your blobs, suitably indented to illustrate parent-child relationships.
 You'll see your `helloworld` blob is under `posts`, for example.

-Now let's open up our post and edit it to contain some content with (we'll need to pass the required passphrase with `-K` when we interact with this blob):
+Now let's open up our post and edit it to contain some content for our blog post(we'll need to pass the required passphrase with `-K` when we interact with this blob):

 ```bash